Zero Tolerance for Cheating. Unethical behavior is classified as a Serious Offence. (Ref: SPC Student Handbook Section 16.6.2)

 Focus: The "Bones" and "Veins" of the infrastructure.

 VII.
-Structural Drawings
+Structural Drawings (Open this for Plate 7-9)

 A. Foundation Plans (Footings and Slabs)